artefactory/train-fastai-custom-aiplatform/README.md

 - A GCP environment, with access to Container Registry, Storage and AI Platform
 - A labelled dataset to train your model on (one is provided in this tutorial if you just want to know how to train the model), where the labels to predict are one-hot encoded (i.e there is a column for every label, that contains True/False or 0/1 for each texts).
 For example, we'll use in this tutorial a dataset that has three columns : text_clean | skincare | makeup, where "text_clean" contains the text to train the model on, and where "skincare" and "makeup" are filled with 0 or 1 to indicates if a text is about one of these beauty categories
+- A pre-trained universal language model adapted to your target language if you're working on another language than English.
+One for French, Korean, Japanese and Chinese is available on the Google Drive (link below in the ReadMe).
+This pre-trained LM is composed of a weights.pth file, a vocab.pkl file and a spm.model file (the last one is used by the sentencepiece tokenizer)
 - (Optional) A VM or your personal computer with a GPU.
 We’ll consider here that you can access a Google VM with GPU enabled, which can be easily created using a ready-to-use Deep Learning VM from Google’s Market Place.
 It is not necessary to have one, but it will allow you to test if everything is running OK before pushing your container to AI Platform